FriwiDev/thesis/scenarios/local_edgeslicing/README.md

 ### Result
 Even under heavy load and increased difficulty, the QoS guarantees remain intact and the slice is isolated.

+Our REST adversaries had no effect, apart from the HTTP spammer temporarily rendering services unavailable.
+This did not affect existing slices though.

 ### Topology Implementation
 Please refer to the `local_edgeslicing.py` file.
 The testbed was deployed to a single compute node and altered to include more or less attackers, depending on the test being run.
 An explanation on what was tested can be viewed above.